Mo Kasti is a distinguished author, thinker, speaker, strategy advisor and family man.

 Jacalyn currently resides in Hartland, WI with her husband Steve, an Engineer, and has two adult children, Rachel and Aaron.
 In her free time she plays trumpet in a community band, enjoys golf, volleyball and curling, loves to travel, and is an avid reader.

-Julie is a Marketing and Operations Specialist.
-She is responsible for supporting the planning, development and implementation of CTI’s marketing strategies, communications and public relations activities.
+She is responsible for the planning, development and implementation of CTI’s marketing strategies, communications and public relations activities.

-Prior to joining the CTI team, Julie worked for a commercial printer in Tampa, managing the University of South Florida accounts.
-Prior to this, she was the social media manager for the Daniels Group of Companies where she was responsible for executing social media strategies and marketing initiatives.
+Before joining the CTI team, Julie worked for a commercial printer in Tampa, managing more than $1 million in accounts.
+Prior to this, she was the social media manager for the Daniels Group of Companies where she was responsible for executing social media strategies and marketing initiatives for products sold in Michaels, Hobby Lobby and Delphi Art Supply.

 Julie graduated from the University of Florida in 2006, with a Bachelor of Science degree in Agricultural Communication.
-Julie resides with her husband and two young children in Tampa, FL.
+She resides with her two young children in Tampa, FL

 Margie has more than 21 years experience as a learning facilitator and performance consultant in the public and private sector.